 Nowadays, the locals scrape the land.
 Leading Bakara Valley to be the number one producer of red onion.
 Bakara Balley enthralls visitors both for its nature and history.
 A piece of natural wonder that makes 20th-century explorers sing their praises.
 Almost at a loss for words for its beauty.
 The history sadly isn’t always pretty here.

 The war against Dutch colonial spilled blood in this beautiful land.
-The King leading the fight and war, Sisingamangaraja XII.
-Today is known as an Indonesian national hero.
+The King that led the fight and war is Sisingamangaraja XII.
+And today he is known as a national hero.

 Lake Toba Magnificent View From Panatapan Bakkara

-The most beautiful viewpoint to see the valley and Lake Toba will be Panatapan Bakkara hilltop.
+The most beautiful viewpoint to see the valley and Lake Toba will be the Panatapan Bakkara hilltop.
 Be ready for a breathtaking vista, an expanse of hills, as if hugging the lowland in the middle.
-Villagers plot the valley plain with vegetables farm and rice fields.
-The water from Lake Toba sparkles from afar, invites visitors to get closer.
+Villagers plot the valley plain with vegetable farms and rice fields.
+The water from Lake Toba sparkles from afar, inviting visitors to get closer.

 Batak’s Important Historical Spot

-Tombak Sulu Sulu cave is believed to be the birthplace of Sisingamangaraja I. Considered scared by Batak people.
-Do not surprise when seeing offerings laid at the cave by villagers.
+Tombak Sulu Sulu cave is believed to be the birthplace of Sisingamangaraja I. Sisingamaharaja is one of the most respected figures in the Batak tribe.
+Do not be surprised when seeing offerings laid at the cave by villagers.
 Legend aside, the cave is a geological wonder.
 The sharp rocks here are 250 million years old.

-Scientists believe the rocks were lifted to earth surface during Toba’s first eruption 800,000 years ago.
+Scientists believe the rocks were lifted to the earth’s surface during Toba’s first eruption 800,000 years ago.
 Another spot not to miss is Aek Sitiotio spring at Simamora Village.
-Lies in the middle of Bakara Valley, legend says Sisingamangaraja I pierced his staff and water spew out from earth.
+Lies in the middle of Bakara Valley, legend says Sisingamangaraja I pierced his staff and water spew out from the earth.